-For those who still find themselves comfortable using the classic WordPress post editor, Divi has an option that allows you to revert to it.
+For those who still find themselves comfortable using the classic WordPress block editor, Divi has an option that allows you to revert to it.

 By going to Divi > Builder > Advanced, you can enable the Classic editor, which is WordPress’s original post editor.